evillalbaa/robotino4-ros2/README.md

 ## Included Packages:

 ### 1. robotino_bringup
-This package contains a launch file to bring up the Robotino robot in Gazebo and visualize it in RViz.
+This package contains a launch file to spawn the Robotino robot in Gazebo with ros2_controller and visualize it in RViz.

 #### Usage Instructions: